JoeSchiff/Joes_Jorbs/README.md

 # Joes_Jorbs
-Search for jobs in New York State's Civil Service, public schools, charter schools, colleges, and universities.
+Search for jobs in New York State's Civil Service, public schools, and colleges.

 <br/>
 Code dump for http://joesjorbs.com

-<br/><br/>

-### Todo:
-* implement logging module\
-&nbsp;always print task id
-* respect robots.txt\
-&nbsp;default useragent
-domain wide jbw conf.
-Once high conf is established, ignore low conf links for that domain auto update dbs by sorting jbw conf from scraper pw ping

 <br/><br/>